Putin says closer ties with Europe 'unavoidable'

 "Nothing has changed for the better there."

-Another problem, Putin said, was that the European Union often did not take into account Russia when developing its gas market liberalisation reforms.
+Another problem, Putin said, was that the European Union often did not take into account Russia in reforms to its gas market.

-"I believe it is justified that new and fair rules in such a sensitive sphere are developed by our colleagues in the European Union, in the European Commission at least in consultation with Russia as the largest energy supplier."
+"I believe it is justified that new and fair rules in such a sensitive sphere are developed by our colleagues in the European Union, in the European Commission at least in consultation with Russia as the largest energy supplier," he said.

 © 2010 AFP